 SHS Annual Conference 2018

-The conference will see the first SHS Book Prize winner announced and prizes awarded for the best postgraduate paper and poster.
-There will also be opportunities to meet the editors of both our journal Cultural & Social History and our New Directions in Social and Cultural History book series with Bloomsbury.
+The conference also saw the official announcement of the first SHS Book Prize winner and prizes awarded for the best postgraduate paper and best postgraduate poster.
+There were also opportunities to meet the editors of both our journal Cultural & Social History and our New Directions in Social and Cultural History book series with Bloomsbury.

-Papers, panels and posters at the conference will be grouped into eight strands.
-Each strand will feature new and established historians, covering (pre)medieval, early modern, modern and contemporary research, from the local to the global.
-For this conference, our strands are:
+Papers, panels and posters at the conference were grouped into eight strands.
+Each strand featured new and established historians, covering (pre)medieval, early modern, modern and contemporary research, from the local to the global.
+The strands were:

 - Social Action, Social Justice & Humanitarianism